serge-sans-paille/beniget/README.rst

 Basically Beniget provides three analyse:

 - ``beniget.Ancestors`` that maps each node to the list of enclosing nodes;
+- ``beniget.DefUseChains`` that:
-- ``beniget.DefUseChains`` that maps each node to the list of definition points in that node;
+    - maps each node to the list of definition points in that node;
+    - maps each scope node to their locals dictionary;
+    - maps each alias node to their resolved import;
 - ``beniget.UseDefChains`` that maps each node to the list of possible definition of that node.

 See sample usages and/or run ``pydoc beniget`` for more information :-).